-I think we all love our electric skateboards and some of us dream to take our boards on travels with us.
-To experience a foreign city or even country with our eboard would just be awesome!
-But there is one big problem!
-Safety!
+We all love our electric skateboards and some of us dream to take our eskates onto travels.
+Experiencing a foreign city or even country with our e-board would just be awesome!
+But there is one big problem – safety!
 The problem is the big Lithium-ion battery.
-If damaged, short-circuited, heated, or sometimes because of bad design, these batteries may catch fire and explode.
+If damaged, short-circuited, heated, or even designed poorly, these batteries may catch fire and explode.
 This is a pretty serious and dangerous situation and of course, should be avoided during flights.

 But to accomplish our dream of traveling the world with our eboards we have to take them on planes.
 So, can you fly with electric skateboards?